 Cherry Limeade Recipe

-- Extra cherries or limes for garnish (optional)
+- extra cherries or limes (optional - for garnish)

 - Place the cherries, lime juice, and maple syrup/honey in a blender (I use a high-powered Vitamix) and blend until very smooth.
 Taste and see if it is the concentration you prefer - my husband prefers his diluted with a bit of water and I like mine straight.
 Pour over ice, garnish with cherries/lime if desired, and serve.

 Hi Heather!
 Thanks for the recipe.
 Do you think I could ferment this into soda with some whey?
 I bet it would be good!
 I’m right into fermented foods these days so I’d love to try it

 I’m sure there is a way, but it would take some experimentation to figure it out.
 If you’re looking for a probiotic-rich soda, I’d probably start with this water kefir recipe and then flavor with some lime/cherry juice after the first ferment.